Home

 If you find 1-3 phrases that exude these three characteristics, then I'd absolutely recommend using a specific box for each.

-Step 2: Find 1-2 to target specific categories
+Step 2: Find 1-2 to Target Specific Categories

 A newer strategy we've implemented, based on changes Amazon has made to the category selection process, is to use at least 1-2 of your 7 keywords to target or reinforce your choice of categories.